containous/go-bindata/README.md

 **This a copy of https://github.com/jteeuwen/go-bindata/ due to the disappearance of https://github.com/jteeuwen on GitHub.**

+The original code is in the branch [jteeuwen](https://github.com/containous/go-bindata/tree/jteeuwen).

+In the branch `master`, we have only change some imports to be working with `go get`.

 ## bindata

 This package converts any file into managable Go source code.
 Useful for